2200117/CS220AU-DP-2022/README.md

 ![Capture d’écran, le 2022-11-19 à 16 08 40](https://user-images.githubusercontent.com/116093725/212174909-dff16e83-18fa-471a-9afb-d1b4128e00e2.png)

 I was then able to disscuss the topic with my classmates which allowed me to consider different angles and improve my work.
 In the end, I created a website based mainly on text which aims to make readers take a critical look at their own use of technology.
-I hope it will inform them, encourage reflection in them and, ultimately, lead them to make changes.
+I hope it will inform them, encourage reflection and, ultimately, lead them to make changes.
 Climate change is very much a global problem and every individual should take action, be it on a small scaler or on a much larger one.